Skip to definition.

 "The rising inflation depressed the economy"

-See also: dejected, depressant, depression, depressor, low, thin
+See also: dejected, low, lugubrious, thin

-Type of: alter, bring down, change, discourage, displace, get down, let down, lower, modify, move, take down, weaken
+Type of: alter, bring down, change, discourage, displace, frustrate, get down, let down, lower, modify, move, take down, weaken

-Encyclopedia: Depress
+Depress